NervanaSystems/ngraph-python/doc/source/adding_new_ops.rst

 2. Next, we could optionally add an adjoint function for computing gradients of the op in the ``generate_adjoints()`` function.
 There are two scenarios:

    a.
-If the gradients of the op could be represented by other ops available in ngraph, we could use those ops to implement the gradients.
+If the gradients of the op can be represented by other ops available in ngraph, we could use those ops to implement the gradients.
    b.
 If that is not possible, or if we want to optimize the performance of the gradient computation, we could add new ops specifically for computing gradient.